gkprasanth/Appointment_Booking_GMT/README.md

 3. Configure the MySQL database:
-- Create a MySQL database and import the schema provided in the `database_schema.sql` file.
+- Create a MySQL database and import the schema provided in the `database.js` file.

 4. Set up environment variables:
 - Create a `.env` file in the `server` directory and configure it with your database connection details, Google Calendar API credentials, and email service credentials.

-5. Start the backend server: with cmd ### npm start
+5. Start the backend server: with cmd `npm start`

-6. Start the frontend: with cmd ### npm start
+6. Start the frontend: with cmd `npm start`

 7. Access the web application in your browser at `http://localhost:3000`.

-## Thank You
+# Thank You